pierpaolosestito-dev/pierpaolosestito-dev/README.md

 ![](https://komarev.com/ghpvc/?username=pierpaolosestito-dev&color=blueviolet)

 - 💻 Student at the University of Calabria
-- 🎓 Bachelor's degree in Computer Science
+- 🎓 Bachelor's degree in Computer Science at the University of Calabria
 - 🦠 Currently enrolled in a Master's Degree in Cyber Security and Artificial Intelligence at the University of Calabria
-- 📫 How to reach me: pierpaolo.sestito.1999@gmail.com
+- 📫 How to reach me: pierpaolo.sestito@outlook.it

 ---